jisc-services/Public-Documentation/PublicationsRouter/v2/oai-pmh/VERBS.md

 ## ListRecords

-This verb asks the OAI-PMH server to list the full metadata records of all records which match the parameters of the request:
+This verb asks the OAI-PMH server to list metadata for all records which match the parameters of the request:

 * verb: ListRecords
 * from: from-date lower bound for request (optional) this may be in one of two formats: YYYY-MM-DD or YYYY-MM-DDTHH:MM:SSZ (e.g. 2016-09-23T11:30:45Z)